hisea/devise-bootstrap-views/README.md

 ``` sh
 rails g devise:views:bootstrap_templates
 ```
-Alternatively, you can also generate HAML or Slim templates instead of traditional ERB.
+Alternatively, you can also generate Haml or Slim templates instead of traditional ERB.
 Both can be generated with their respective commands below.

 ``` sh
 rails g devise:views:bootstrap_haml_templates